Certified Rolfer® Course

 - listening and speaking skills that help you build a supportive therapeutic relationship with your client

 - using touch to improve your client's movement coordination and self-regulation

 - creating a safe environment in which your client can renegotiate their experiences, and nurture helpful movement patterns and behaviours

 Dig deeper into the curriculum

-Modules 2 and 3 - functional embodiment of the ‘Ten Series’
+Module 1 - functional embodiment of the ‘Ten Series’

-Modules 2 and 3 focus on the functional and movement aspects of the ‘Ten Series’ of Rolfing sessions.
+This module focus on the functional and movement aspects of the ‘Ten Series’ of Rolfing sessions.
 You’ll deepen your understanding of the Rolfing process and learn how to offer movement explorations to your clients.